 How important do you think sustainability is?

 Everything comes down to each human being, as we are the children of this planet.
-We were born with the single responsibility to preserve this planet and protect it as if it was a part of us.
+We were born with a single responsibility to preserve this planet and protect it as if it was a part of us.
 However, money has pushed businesses and communities to neglect it.
-Everything is done because of money: we are facing a major deforestation, extinction of species, extreme poverty levels, expensive education, oceans full of trash, while conducting poor and busy lifestyles.
+Everything is done because of money: we are facing major deforestation, extinction of species, extreme poverty levels, expensive education, oceans full of the trash while conducting poor and busy lifestyles.
 This has caused the current crisis that we are in right now.

 How is your service connected to the SDGs and which one?

 Laura: Our business is primarily connected to SDG 12 Responsible consumption and production and SDG 9 Industries, Innovation and Infrastructure.
 We are primarily working with businesses which are in the sustainable fashion industry, which is where we can have the biggest impact.
 We also aim to raise awareness of sustainable product development by fundraising in order to raise awareness.

 What are the next steps for making your company greener?